top of page

 Each flower unit, represents an individual.
 The space is slowly getting populated with more.
 Nature moves that way.

-As I progress with my reflections, items will appear and be presented so to engage the public but only Thursday, Friday and Saturday evenings from 20:00 to 22:00, weather permitting.
+As I progress with my reflections, items will appear and be presented so to engage the public but only Thursday, Friday and Saturday evenings from 20:00 to 22:00, weather permitting and and when free.

 This is my way of life and is far from a way of life or The way of life.
 To preserve Humanity, what is needed, is not more of the same but many different ways of life so that in moments of need, we have a stock of ways of life to draw upon to find a resolve.